 - Right to erasure.
 You have the right to ask us to delete your personal data.
 You can ask us to erase your personal data where there is no good reason for us to continue to process it.
 This will apply for example where the purpose we collected your information for is no longer relevant, or where you withdraw consent, if consent was given to start with;

 - Right to restriction.
 You have the right to request the restriction or suppression of your personal data under certain circumstances.
 This means you can limit how we use your personal data.
 This might apply if for example you believe the processing is unlawful;

 - Right to data portability.
 You have the right to ask for a copy of your personal data in a form that lets you copy or transfer it to another IT system in a machine readable way, and / or another organisation.
 This will apply where the processing is based on consent or a contract, and the processing is by automated means;

 - Right to object.
 You have the right to object to the processing of your personal data in some circumstances.
 You have the right to stop your data being used for direct marketing purposes;

 - Right not to be subject to automated decision making including profiling.
 Where such processing produces legal effects or similarly significantly affects;

 - Right to withdraw consent.
 Where our processing is based on your consent, you have the right to withdraw this consent at any time;

-Postal address of the ICO: Customer Contact, Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF
+Postal address: The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF